 Treat dating apps as you would the beginning of a research project: log on, see who’s out there, and observe.
 Once you’ve gotten the lay of the land, start reaching out to others who share your interests—academic or otherwise.

 Be yourself—your smart, highly educated self.
 Arrogance is a turn-off, but be proud of your accomplishments and don’t be afraid to talk about them.
 If you’ve published a book recently, mention it.
 But don’t live in the past; dating is still very much a “but what have you done lately?” scenario.
 The only way to find someone who shares your passions is to be open about what those passions are.

 FAQ About Using Dating Apps for Highly Educated Singles

 Some do, some don’t.
-Use your head—you’re good at it!
-If you don’t take it too far, there’s no harm in fact checking your date’s academic claims with a good old-fashioned online search.
+The best suggestion is to use your head when it comes to validating someone’s claims If you don’t take it too far, there’s no harm in fact checking your date’s academic claims with a good old-fashioned online search.

 You are not your Curriculum Vitae.
 While both you and your potential dates are seeking highly educated singles, don’t forget to show the world who you are outside of your education.
 Just like any other dating sites, you want to show off your hobbies, share your favorite movies and music, and generally give a window into your personality.
 No need to be stuffy!

 Will it be hard to find a match if smarts is a qualifier for me?